ebraun68/RYcode/README.md

 ```
 Usage:
-  $ ./recodeRY.pl <infile> <outfile> <code> <binary>
+  $ ./recodeRY.pl <infile> <outfile> <code> <mode>
   infile  = relaxed phylip format DNA data
-  outfile = relaxed phylip format 01 (or RY) data
+  outfile = relaxed phylip format 01 data or nexus format RY data
   code    = RY (A or G = 0; C or T = 1)
             SW (G or C = 0; A or T = 1)
             KM (G or T = 0; A or C = 1)
-  binary  = yes (0/1) or no (R/Y)
+  mode    = binary (0/1), RY (R/Y), or third (every 3rd base R/Y)

-Setting 'binary' to 'no' will always code the datas as R and Y with the
+Setting 'mode' to 'RY' will always code the datas as R and Y with the
+following convention:
-convention 0->R and 1->Y
+     0->R and 1->Y
-(i.e., code=SW and binary=no will code G and C as R and A and T as Y; this
+(i.e., code=SW and mode=RY will code G and C as R and A and T as Y; this is
-is done to make it possible to use of PAUP* to examine base composition)
+done to make it possible to use PAUP* to examine base composition)

-exiting...
+Setting 'mode' to 'third' will recode every third position.
+The alignment
+is assumed to be exclusively coding, in frame, and start on a first position.
+The third base positions will be coded as R/Y, not 0/1.
 ```

 The 0/1 data can be analyzed in programs like IQ-TREE and RAxML to generate estimates of phylogeny.
-The RY nexus files can be analyzed in PAUP (note that the use of RY in this context is a kludge that allows use PAUP to calculate nucleotide frequencies).
+The RY nexus files can be analyzed in PAUP or IQ-TREE (note that the use of RY for SW or KM coding in this context is a kludge that allows one to use PAUP to calculate nucleotide frequencies).

+recodeRY.pl was modified from the version used in Braun and Kimball (2021) by adding the "third" option as a mode.
+If "third" is passed as the mode this recodeRY.pl will recode every third position but leave the first and second positions unchanged.
+This mode can only be used with RY coding (passing SW or KM will be ignored) and it assumes the input file is a coding sequence alignment that begins on a first position and has no internal frameshifts.

-This repository also includes the simple concatenation code used for the Braun and Kimball (2020) project.
+This repository also includes the simple concatenation code used in the Braun and Kimball (2021) publication.

 --------------------------------------------------------------------------------
 # simple_concat.pl